Sarah Jane Shoenfeld

 "Race and Real Estate in Mid-Century DC,” D.C.
 Policy Center, Apr.
 16, 2019.

-"Open Data Meets History: Mapping Segregation in American Cities, Then and Now," for Open Cities: Open Data: Collaborative Cities in the Information Era (Palgrave Macmillan, forthcoming).
+"Open Data Meets History: Mapping Segregation in American Cities, Then and Now," for Open Cities: Open Data: Collaborative Cities in the Information Era (Palgrave Macmillan, 2020).

 Review, Race, Class, and Politics in the Cappucino City, by Derek S. Hyra, Washington History 30: 1, Spring 2018.